-$6.75 Million Settlement Paid To Family Of Milwaukee Inmate Who Died From Dehydration
+$6.75 Million Settlement Paid To Family Of Milwaukee Inmate Who Died Of Dehydration

 The family of a man who died in a Milwaukee jail after the water in his cell was shut off for seven days has been paid a $6.75 million settlement, according to the family's lawyers.